cotes2020/jekyll-theme-chirpy/_tabs/about.md

 ## <i class='fas fa-university'></i> **Educational Background**
-Bachelor of Business Administration - Positive University - 2016<br/>
+I have a degree in Bachelor of Business Administration - Positive University - 12/2016<br/>
-Six Sigma: Green Belt - Catholic Pontiff University - 2022 (On going)
+Pos graduate in Lean Six Sigma: Green Belt - Catholic Pontiff University - (Conclusion in 06/2022)<br/>
+Pos graduate in Data Science - Catholic Pontiff University - (Scheduled for start in 05/2022)

 ## <i class="fas fa-user-tie"></i> **Summary**
 Passionate about data and technology, I have + 3 years of experience working daily with R, SQL and Python.<br/><br/>